knightsUCF/CarRacing/Log.md

+# Monetization

+The monetization might slip 50 / 50, with 50 for rewarded video ads, (give in game reward of some sort like Crossy Road, just use their formula)

+And also have the cars be unlockable like the characters from Crossy Road.
+Make them the models feel very appealing and hipster, spinning against a background, everything color themed for effect.

 # Making the Gameplay Addictive

 I remember wondering a while ago what made a game addicting, and researching online did not help much.
 But now we have a much clearer idea of what makes a game addictive: